LTMOPNURLGS/soc-lab/README.md

 ## Next Steps

 Now that we’ve covered the basics of our SOC lab topology, tools, and the MITRE ATT&CK framework, it's time to dive into our first exercise.
 Head over to MITRE_Emulation_Detection to get started.
 We will emulate our first techniques within "TA0002 Execution" and try to detect them.
-Stay tuned!
+Stay tuned